awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

 - The character limits are the same for single-width character languages (e.g., English) and double-width character languages (e.g., Chinese).
 - The limit of event attribute per event include common attributes and preset attributes.
-- If add the same name of attribute or user attribute more than twice, the value will be covered by the laste value.
+- If you add the same name of attribute or user attribute more than twice, the last value applies.

 ## Preset events and attributes